Back to Blog

 Trillet is not the best choice in every scenario, and pretending otherwise would waste your time.

-AIRA and Upfirst win on price.
+AIRA and UpFirst win on price.
 At $24.95/month each, they cost roughly half of Trillet's $49/month.
-For a solo operator receiving 10 to 15 calls per month who does not need SMS follow-up, WhatsApp, or compliance certifications, the cheaper option is the better option.
-Not every business needs multi-channel, and paying for features you will not use is not "value."
+For a solo operator receiving 10 to 15 calls per month who does not need SMS follow-up, WhatsApp, or published compliance, the cheaper option is the better option.
+Not every business needs multi-channel, and paying for features you will not use is not value.

-Rosie wins on included minutes.
-Rosie's 250 minutes at $49/month versus Trillet's 150 minutes at the same price is a 67% advantage in raw call time.
-If you need high call volume and only need basic call answering (no calendar integration, no multi-channel, no compliance), Rosie delivers more minutes per dollar.
+Marlie and Hey Rosie win on included minutes.
+Both offer 250 minutes at $49/month versus Trillet's 150 at the same price, a 67% advantage in raw call time at the base tier.
+If you need high call volume and only basic call answering (no WhatsApp, no included compliance, and you can live with feature gating on Hey Rosie's higher tiers), they deliver more minutes per dollar.
+Marlie also tunes its flows specifically for the trades.

 Smith.ai wins on human backup.
 Trillet is AI-only.
 When the AI cannot handle a call, it takes a message and schedules a callback.
 Smith.ai hands the call to a live human receptionist.
-For law firms doing intake on $50,000+ cases or medical practices handling urgent patient concerns, that human safety net may justify the 2x to 5x price premium.
+For law firms doing intake on high-value cases or businesses where a single mishandled call is expensive, that human safety net may justify the much higher price (its managed AI plan starts at $500/month).

 The Cost at 200 Minutes: What You Actually Pay